 Each year more and more families are participating in the Duckling Day Parade.
 In fact, we have outgrown our parade route.
-This year, for the first time, the children and families will not be retracing the steps of the famed Mother Mallard.
-Instead, the parade will take place within the Boston Common and Public Garden to minimize the disruption our ducklings cause to city traffic.
+The parade will take place within the Boston Common and Public Garden to minimize the disruption our ducklings cause to city traffic.
 We are delighted that so many have embraced the Duckling Day parade as the premiere Mother’s Day event in Boston.

 Registration and entertainment on the Common begin at 10:30 am at the Parkman Bandstand, and the parade begins at noon.